madbadPi/TelerikAcademy/CSharpPartTwo/Methods/readme.md

 		x^2 + 5 = 1x^2 + 0x + 5 -> 501
 12. Extend the program to support also subtraction and multiplication of polynomials.
 13. Write a program that can solve these tasks:
-- Reverses the digits of a number
+-Reverses the digits of a number
-- Calculates the average of a sequence of integers
-- Solves a linear equation a * x + b = 0
+-Calculates the average of a sequence of integers -Solves a linear equation a * x + b = 0
 		Create appropriate methods.
 		Provide a simple text-based menu for the user to choose which task to solve.
 		Validate the input data:
--	The decimal number should be non-negative
+-The decimal number should be non-negative
--	The sequence should not be empty
+-The sequence should not be empty
--	a should not be equal to 0
+-a should not be equal to 0
 14. Write methods to calculate minimum, maximum, average, sum and product of given set of integer numbers.
 Use variable number of arguments.
 15.	* Modify your last program and try to make it work for any number type, not just integer (e.g. decimal, float, byte, etc.).
 Use generic method (read in Internet about generic methods in C#).